 Rebecca Moore.
 Understanding Jonestown and Peoples Temple, Westport, CT: Praeger (2009), 55.

-See David Chidester, Salvation and Suicide: Jim Jones, the Peoples Temple, and Jonestown, 2nd ed., Bloomington: Indiana University Press (2004), 64ff.
+See David Chidester, Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown, 2nd ed., Bloomington: University of Indiana Press (2004), 64ff.

 Emile Durkheim, The Elementary Forms of Religious Life, New York: Oxford University Press (2001), 36.